-The TECT Community Awards has been designed to bring together all those who are involved in the not-for-profit sector; a celebration and recognition of those in our community helping make the Western Bay of Plenty one of the greatest places to live.
+The TECT Community Awards have been designed to bring together all those who are involved in the not-for-profit sector; a celebration and recognition of those in our community helping make the Western Bay of Plenty one of the greatest places to live.
 The awards will be held on the 19th March 2020.

 This will also be a fantastic opportunity for people to come together, to meet, network and to build deeper relationships with others working towards common goals.
 And we'll have some spectacular entertainment along the way.

 Who is Eligible for the TECT Community Awards?

 Any not-for-profit organisation or volunteer in the Western Bay of Plenty can be nominated for the TECT Community Awards.
 Groups do not have to have received funding from TECT to apply.
 The Awards are based on activities undertaken in the previous 12 months.

 Who Can Nominate a Group for the Awards?